 CPT, HCPCS, and ICD-10 Codes for Endothelial Cell Photography Under NCD 213

-The policy document for NCD 213 does not enumerate specific CPT or HCPCS codes.
-CMS has not published a code list within this NCD.
+The current version of NCD 213 does not list specific CPT or HCPCS codes.
+CMS has not enumerated covered procedure codes within this NCD revision.

 Get the Full Picture